Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_SAMD21/XIAO-SAMD21-Zephyr-RTOS.md

 west flash
 ```

-You will see the onboard yellow LED turn toggle creating a blinking effect.
+You will see the onboard yellow LED toggle on and off creating a blinking effect.

 Let's dive into this example a bit to see why it works.